-Please call us before the child's treatment begins so we can discuss the options and what is available.
+Please call us before the child's treatment begins, so that we can discuss with you what kind of expert support is available.

-If cancer is diagnosed- please call us on 03301 025 503 so we can explain what support we can offer
+If cancer is diagnosed-please call us on 03301 025 503 so we can explain what support we can offer

-If the child has day-patient or out-patient radiotherapy or chemotherapy on the NHS, and the plan would have covered that treatment, we will make a cash payment of £100 a day.
+If the child has day-patient or out-patient radiotherapyor chemotherapyon the NHS, and the plan would have covered that treatment, we will make a cash payment of £100 a day.